msmexplorer/msmexplorer-d3/README.md

 In the future, I hope to provide additional functionalities:

 + Upload a metric to stratify the pathways for more meaningful analysis.
++ Add more coloring options.
-+ Save results to a JSON file
++ Save results to a JSON file.

 Shoutouts
 ----------------